irad15/wildfire-detection/README.md

 The solution is organized using a clean, modular design that separates responsibilities:

 - **DataProcessor**: Handles input ordering and signal smoothing using Savitzky-Golay filter to reduce sensor noise.
+V2 adds spike suppression before smoothing.
 - **EventDetector**: Performs anomaly detection and computes a risk score per data point using variance-aware scoring.
+V2 adds alert hysteresis to reduce duplicate alerts within the same incident.
 - **DetectionService**: Orchestrates the full pipeline and acts as a boundary between the API layer and core logic.
 - **API Layer**: Provides REST endpoints with input validation.